 Regretfully conflict always seems to just be lurking under the surface, unseen, while providing subtle signs to be observed if you are diligently watching.
 Therein lies the conceptual idea for my inspiration and why I am working on this project.

-Rhiannon Adam as discussed in her recent interview in issue Professional Photography (#25) about her photographic project that investigates the environment issues related to Fracking in the UK, that by employing a disruptive aesthetic, she alludes to the potential threats of the practice on the landscape and lives of those pictured.
+Rhiannon Adam in her recent interview in issue Professional Photography (#25) about her photographic project that investigates the environment issues related to Fracking in the UK, that by employing a disruptive aesthetic, she alludes to the potential threats of the practice on the landscape and lives of those pictured.